15 Best Platforms For Bloggers

 Pros

-- Open-source and customizable, ideal for developers seeking complete control over their site.
+- Open-source and highly customizable, making it ideal for users who want greater control over their website.

 - Focused on content creation with built-in monetization options.